Skip to content

 Located in North Devon and West Somerset, Exmoor National Park is an area of hilly moorland famous for its unique landscapes and wilderness habitats.
 There are miles of hiking trails to explore, coastal cliffs to scramble over, and deep wooded valleys with quaint tea shops hidden at the bottom.

-Renowned for its wildlife, Exmoor is the place to go if you want to spot red deer, as well as otters and rare butterflies.
-The iconic Exmoor ponies are a common sight too, grazing in large wild-roaming herds close to the road.
+Renowned for its wildlife, Exmoor is the place to go if you want to spot red deer, otters, rare butterflies, and more.
+The iconic Exmoor ponies are a common sight, too, often seen grazing in large wild-roaming herds close to the road.

-The area feels remote but is easily accessible by car – and there are plenty of great holiday parks in Devon that make a great base for your trip.
-Within Exmoor, there are also lots of great hotels and countryside inns to be found in the picturesque villages dotted about the moors.
+The area feels remote but is easily accessible by car, and there are plenty of great hotels, countryside inns, campsites and holiday parks dotted about the moors.

 Recommended by: Stella, Around the World in 24 Hours